 With the advancement of technology, most trades take place online, usually on virtual and centralized exchanges.
 A centralized exchange (CEX) is owned, managed, and controlled by a third party or central authority such as a company, individual, or government.

-However, with the emergence of cryptocurrencies such as Bitcoin, a new form of exchanges has surfaced: decentralized exchanges.
+However, with the emergence of cryptocurrencies such as Bitcoin, a new form of crypto exchange has surfaced: decentralized crypto exchange.
 A decentralized exchange (DEX) has no central authority and is managed by an automated process allowing users to trade directly without an intermediary while remaining anonymous.

 In this article, we will discuss the difference between CEX and DEX in the context of cryptocurrencies.